Investing term

 Current assets ÷ current liabilities.
 Above 1 means the company can cover next year's bills from current assets.

 The current ratio is current assets divided by current liabilities — a quick gauge of whether a company can pay its near-term bills.
-Above 1 means current assets more than cover what's due within the year.
-Far below 1 can signal a liquidity squeeze; very high can mean cash sitting idle.
-It's a first, fast read on short-term solvency.
+Above 1 means current assets more than cover what's due within the year; below 1 means they don't, at least on paper.

 For example

-$3M of current assets against $2M of current liabilities gives a current ratio of 1.5 — comfortable coverage of the coming year's obligations.
+A company with $30M of current assets and $20M of current liabilities has a current ratio of 1.5 — comfortably able to cover the coming year's bills on paper.